eClass and Canvas Support

 The recommended option is to use New Quizzes.

-The instructions and linked guides below will reflect the new quiz engine and workflows compared to the classic quizzes.
+The instructions and linked guides below will reflect the new quiz engine and workflows as opposed to the classic quizzes.
 However, there may be some conditions or use cases where classic quizzes make more sense, so instructors requiring that information should refer to the Canvas Community documentation for more information.

 Classic Quiz vs New Quiz